WilliamZhang20/matmul/README.md

 In other words, values of $$\overline{C}$$ are masked so that the lower `m` indices of the register contain the elements from the kernel, while the upper overshoot space is zeroed out.

+TODO: A diagram to show the above!

-Order of packing overall will go like:
+The order of packing overall will go like:

 ```
 for (int i = 0; i < M; i += MR) {